 IsRemotePathVariable: This property has two options: True and False.
-If we set this property to true then we have to access the Remote path from the variable.
-If we set this property to false then we have to select the Remote path manually using FTP Connection Manger (which we created in our General Tab).
+If we set this property to true, we have to access the Remote path from the variable.
+If we set this property to false, we have to select the Remote path manually using FTP Connection Manager (which we created in our General Tab).

-When we set the IsRemotePathVariable to False then we have to configure the remote Connection using RemotePath Property.
-Please click on the browse (…) button besides this option to open the remote directory.
-From the below screenshot you can observe the / as the location because it is the root directory of FTP server.
-Currently we don’t have any folders to select so we are selecting the root directory as the location to receive the file from local computer.
+When we set the SSIS FTP Task IsRemotePathVariable to False, we have to configure the remote Connection using RemotePath Property.
+Please click on the browse (…) button beside this option to open the remote directory.
+From the below screenshot, you can observe the / as the location because it is the root directory of the FTP server.
+Currently, we don’t have any folders to select.
+So we are choosing the root directory as the location to receive the file from the local computer.

 OverwriteDetination: This property has two options: True and False.
-If we set this property to true then SSIS FTP Task will overwrite the existing files in the Destination path.
+If we set this property to true, the SSIS FTP Task overwrites the existing files in the Destination path.

 Click OK to finish configuring SSIS FTP Task Editor.